Rustic

 Word of the Day: Rustic

-Today’s word, rustic, is quite similar in meaning to the word quaint.
+Today’s word, rustic, is quite similar to the word quaint.

 Regular readers of my posts may remember the word quaint from December 16, 2017.